 If she ever wonders about the ground, and why it’s forbidden, she takes solace in her best friend, Pen, and in Basil, the boy she’s engaged to marry.
 Then a murder, the first in a generation, rocks the city.
 With whispers swirling and fear on the wind, Morgan can no longer stop herself from investigating, especially once she meets Judas.
 Betrothed to the victim, he is the boy blamed for the murder, but Morgan’s convinced of his innocence.
 Secrets lay at the heart of Internment.
 But nothing can prepare Morgan for what she will find – or whom she will lose.

-Having never read a title published by Harper Voyager before or not being overly familiar with a genre that’s referred to as dystopian (or fantasy fiction as I’ve been known to call it) I wasn’t sure what to expect when I opened the cover of ‘Perfect Ruin’.
+Having never read a title published by Harper Voyager.
+Or not being overly familiar with a genre that’s referred to as dystopian (or fantasy fiction as I’ve often called it).
+I wasn’t sure what to expect when I opened the cover of ‘Perfect Ruin’.

-My only qualm at first was that the pace of the story felt a bit slow, but the more I considered it the more I understood.
+My only qualm was that the pace of the story felt a bit slow.
+But the more I considered it the more I understood.

-This isn’t a stand alone book so ground work or sky work in this case needs to be put in and believe me when I say, once the story got going it was hard to put down.
+This isn’t a stand alone book so ground work or sky work in this case needs to happen and believe me when I say, once the story got going it was hard to put down.

-In fact so many things in this story set my brain in motion, what would it be like for another world to grasp the names and uses of the everyday things we see and use.
+In fact so many things in this story set my brain in motion.
+What would it be like for another world to grasp the names and uses of things we see and use.

-Since I didn’t know what to expect, I was surprised to discover that Perfect Ruin’ had romance, friendship, violence and even a political feel to it and the ending, now that’s a cliffhanger that left me googling the release date for the second in the series.
+Since I didn’t know what to expect.
+I found myself surprised to discover that Perfect Ruin’ had….
+Romance, friendship, violence and even a political feel to it.
+And the ending, now that’s a cliffhanger that left me googling the release date for the next book.